VAIBHAV-VLSI/Temperature-Activated-Fan-Controller/README.md

 We are going to do this with a DHT11 temperature and humidity sensor as DHT11 is a efficient & cost-effective sensor.

 Temperature-controlled fan will use RISCV.
-With this, we will be able to change the fan speed in our home or any place according to the room temperature and also display the temperature and fan speed changes on a 16x2 LCD display.
+With this, we will be able to change the fan speed in our home or any place according to the room temperature.

 # Requirements